Uniqueness of surface diagrams of smooth 4-manifolds: Proof of the main theorem

-\begin{section}{Proof of Theorem~\ref{T}} In what follows, the notation $M_I$ for $I\times M$ where $I$ is an interval will be convenient, and maps $M_I\rightarrow S_I$ will always be the identity on the first factor (that is, they are homotopies).
-As implied, the notation $M_t$ will denote the slice $(t,M)$, and similarly for a deformation $\alpha$, the notation $\alpha_t$ will refer to the map $M_t\rightarrow S_t$.
+In what follows, the notation $M_I$ for $I\times M$ where $I=[0,1]$ will be convenient, and maps $M_I\to S^2_I$ will always be smooth and will always be the identity on the first factor (that is, they are smooth homotopies).
+As implied, the notation $M_t$ will denote the level set $(t,M)$, and similarly for a homotopy $\alpha$, the notation $\alpha_t$ will refer to the map $M_t\to S^2_t$.
+Abusing notation even further, symbols like $\crit\alpha_{\{t_0,t_1\}}$ will denote $\crit(\alpha_{t_0})\cup\crit(\alpha_{t_1})$.
 Finally, we routinely conflate various maps with the fibration structures they induce.
-The criterion of a deformation $f\co M_{[0,1]}\rightarrow S^2_{[0,1]}$ to be generic implies the function $T$ that projects $\crit f$ to the $t$-coordinate is Morse.
-Suppose $\alpha$ is a homotopy between maps $\alpha_i$ that induce surface diagrams $(\Sigma_i,\Gamma_i)$, $i=0,1$.
-By the main result of \cite{W} (and also \cite{GK1} with the added value of a connected fibers result for deformations between maps with connected fibers), one may modify $\alpha$ to be a \emph{deformation of purely wrinkled fibrations} realized by applying a sequence of birth, merge, flip and isotopy moves to $\alpha_0$.
-For this reason, we shorten the terminology to simply \emph{deformation} for such maps; these are the main focus of the paper.
-Examining the local models for birth, merge and flip, it becomes clear that the index zero and two critical points of $T$ are precisely where births and their inverses occur, while the merging moves and their inverses occur precisely at the index one critical points of $T$.
-We routinely get away with calling these points birth and merge points, regardless of whether they correspond to births and merges or their inverses.
+The critical surface of a deformation is a smooth 2-submanifold of $M_{[0,1]}$ corresponding to the moves in \cite[Section 2.4]{W1} (also paraphrased in Section \ref{defmovessection}), where there appears proof of the statements of the rest of this paragraph.
+Since $\alpha$ is a deformation, the function $T=t|_{\crit\alpha}$ that projects $\crit\alpha$ to the $t$-coordinate is Morse and its critical points are those at which birth and merge moves occur.
+The further restriction $T|_{\overline{\chi}}$ to the closure of the cusp locus $\chi\subset\crit\alpha$ is also a Morse function on a smooth 1-manifold, whose boundary consists of the cusp points in $\alpha_0$ and $\alpha_1$.
+Since we are assuming $\alpha_0$ and $\alpha_1$ are simplified purely wrinkled fibrations, there is one boundary circle in each $M_i$, possibly dotted with cusps, and $\alpha_i$ is injective on each.
+Examining the local models for birth, merge and flip, it becomes clear that the index zero and two critical points of $T$ are precisely where births and their inverses occur, while the merges occur precisely at the index one critical points of $T$.
+Call these points birth and merge points, regardless of whether they correspond to births and merges or their inverses.
+The critical points of $T$ at birth and merge points are all cusps.
+The critical points of $T|_{\overline{\chi}}$ which are not birth or merge points are all swallowtail points, where flipping moves occur in the deformation.